Marlee Matlin: Early life

-Matlin was born in Morton Grove, Illinois, to Libby (née Hammer; 1930–2020) and Donald Matlin (1930-2013), who was an automobile dealer.
+Matlin was born in Morton Grove, Illinois, on August 24, 1965, to Libby (née Hammer; 1930–2020) and Donald Matlin (1930–2013), who was an automobile dealer.
 Matlin lost all hearing in her right ear and 80% of the hearing in her left ear at the age of 18 months due to illness and fevers.
 In her autobiography I'll Scream Later, she suggests that her hearing loss may have been due to a genetically malformed cochlea.
 She is the only member of her family who is deaf.
-She enjoys a sense of humor about her deafness: "Often I'm talking to people through my speakerphone, and after 10 minutes or so they say, 'Wait a minute, Marlee, how can you hear me?'
+She has a sense of humor about her deafness: "Often I'm talking to people through my speakerphone, and after 10 minutes or so they say, 'Wait a minute, Marlee, how can you hear me?'
 They forget I have an interpreter there who is signing to me as they talk.
 So I say, 'You know what?
 I can hear on Wednesdays.'"

 Matlin and her two older brothers, Eric and Marc, grew up in a Reform Jewish household.
 Her family roots are in Poland and Russia.
 Matlin attended a synagogue for the Deaf (Congregation Bene Shalom), and after studying Hebrew phonetically, was able to learn her Torah portion for her Bat Mitzvah.
 She was later interviewed for the book Mazel Tov: Celebrities' Bar and Bat Mitzvah Memories.
 She graduated from John Hersey High School in Arlington Heights and attended Harper College in Palatine, Illinois.
 She had planned a career in criminal justice.
 In her autobiography, Matlin described two instances in which she was molested: by a babysitter at age 11, and by a teacher in high school.